|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-This section describes how you configure and manage streaming distributions.
-For information about how to create a streaming distribution, see Creating Streaming Distributions.
+This section describes how you configure and manage RTMP distributions.
+For information about how to create an RTMP distribution, see Creating RTMP Distributions.

 To stream media files using CloudFront, you provide two types of files to your end users: